Who Says Dieting Fails Most Of The Time?

 Today I thought we’d get a timeline of the highlights of diet failure going:

-This is the first study that is typically credited with the 95% failure rate number
+This is the first study that is typically credited with the 95% failure rate number, also looks at the previous 30 years of data.

 The National Institutes of Health